 If at least one size (width or height) is odd, a more complicated algorithm is needed.
 Wiimms SZS Tools support 2 algorithms for this case, one old and fast algorithm and one newer and smarter algorithm.

-The fast algorithm only uses whole pixel of the source to crate a new destiantion pixel.
+The fast algorithm only uses whole pixels of the source to create a new destiantion pixel.

 For example, we have an image of 9x5 pixels (red and blue squares) that must be resized to 4x2 pixels (yellow frames).
 The number of source pixels used for a single destination pixel varies between 4 to 9.
 For diagonal lines or shapes, the result may look unnatural.